Top-down of White person in T-shirt, jeans, red Converse on laptop in library

-The end of the semester is in sight, but you'll have to get through finals first.
+The end of the semester is in sight, but you have to get through finals first.
 Don't worry!
-We've got some tips to help you get through the last leg of the race!
+We've got tips to get you through the last leg of the race.

 First things first: prioritize

 You know which classes you’re struggling in and which ones you’re doing well in.
-Write out all the times you have finals and pay attention to which ones come first and if you have multiple exams in one day.
-Then write out a list of things you have to do in each class.
+Write out a calendar of all your final exams and pay attention to which ones come first and if you have multiple exams in one day.
+Then write out a list of things you have to do or know for each class.
 Some classes may require a final paper or presentation instead of a final exam.
 See which classes will take the most time and use that information to create a study schedule for yourself.

-Find other people in the same class as yourself and remember that multiple brains are better than one.
-You might have a friend who is better in a specific topic while you find you are better at something than someone else.
+Remember that multiple brains are better than one, so connect with students in your classes.
+You might have a friend who is better at math and can help you, while you find you're better at history and can benefit their study efforts.
 Or you might just find it helpful to be surrounded by other people who are studying as well.
 If you study better alone, though, study alone!
 Some people prefer company while they study, while others need to be alone to concentrate.
 Know yourself!

 Buy some healthy snacks

-Yes, I know it is super tempting to live off coffee and ramen for a couple weeks, but you’ll find yourself crashing quicker on those late nights.
-Trade the chocolate bars for trail mix and a banana and you’ll feel yourself much more focused and sharper.
+Yes, I know it's super tempting to live off coffee and ramen for a couple of weeks, but you’ll find yourself crashing quicker on those late nights.
+Trade the chocolate bars for trail mix and a banana, and you’ll feel yourself much more focused and sharper.
+Keep your dorm stocked so you also have something on hand in an emergency.
 Also, make sure to drink plenty of water!
 You should never forego your health for grades.

-It becomes very easy to sacrifice sleep for studying.
+Speaking of sacrificing your health for grades, it becomes very easy to sacrifice sleep for studying.
 But lack of sleep is only going to hinder you during your actual test.
-It doesn’t make sense to stay up all night studying just to fall asleep during the exam.
+It doesn’t make sense to stay up all night studying just to fall asleep during the exam, plus cramming the night before the test has been proven to not work.
 Sleep will also help you retain more information.

-If you know you have a tendency to fall asleep studying in your bed, don’t study there!
+If you know you tend to fall asleep studying in your bed, don’t study there!
 A desk with a table and chair is normally the best way to stay focused.
-Most college libraries have desks that are shaped like little cubicles so you can form your own bubble of “do not disturb.”
+Most college libraries have desks that are shaped like little cubicles so you can form your bubble of “do not disturb.”
 Don’t dress too comfortably either, because that will probably lead to a surprise mid-study nap.

 Like what you’re reading?